ceejbot/fivebeans/README.md

 `client.put(priority, delay, ttr, payload, function(err, jobid) {});`

 Submit a job with the specified priority (smaller integers are higher priority), delay in seconds, and allowed time-to-run in seconds.
-The payload contains the job data the server will return to clients reserving jobs.
+The payload contains the job data the server will return to clients reserving jobs; it can be either a Buffer object or a string.
 No processing is done on the data.
 Responds with the id of the newly-created job.

 #### peek_ready

 `client.peek_ready(function(err, jobid, payload) {});`

 Peek at the data for the job at the top of the ready queue of the tube currently in use.
 Responds with the job id and payload of the next job, or 'NOT_FOUND' if there are no qualifying jobs in the tube.
+The payload is a Buffer object.

 #### peek_delayed

 `client.peek_delayed(function(err, jobid, payload) {});`

 Peek at the data for the delayed job with the shortest delay in the tube currently in use.
 Responds with the job id and payload of the next job, or 'NOT_FOUND' if there are no qualifying jobs in the tube.
+The payload is a Buffer object.

 #### peek_buried

 `client.peek_buried(function(err, jobid, payload) {});`

 Peek at the data for the next buried job in the tube currently in use.
 Responds with the job id and payload of the next job, or 'NOT_FOUND' if there are no qualifying jobs in the tube.
+The payload is a Buffer object.

 ### Consuming jobs